 If workers can't see, their eyes might not be the only thing at risk.
 Honeywell notes that eyewear must provide a clear view of the work area to be truly effective.
 The source notes that in workplaces where lots of dust and grit are constantly in the air, anti-scratch eyewear is imperative.
 Again, this means that you should research the appropriate eyewear for your line of work.
 For example, if you and your colleagues are working outdoors regularly, find eyewear that also has sun protection.

 4. Have first aid readily available

 While you can take a lot of steps in the workplace to prevent eye injuries, there's no excuse for being ill-prepared when one is sustained.
-Make sure to have a comprehensive first aid kit on hand to address any work-related injuries, but in particular have eye wash and eye drops readily available.
-For minor irritation caused by dust or grit, eye wash rinse will likely do the trick.
+Make sure to have a comprehensive first aid kit on hand to address any work-related injuries, but in particular, have eye wash and eye drops readily available.
+For minor irritation caused by dust or grit, an eye wash rinse will likely do the trick.
 However, for more serious eye injuries where a basic eye wash rinse isn't enough or if there was exposure to acids or chemicals, the use of an emergency eyewash station will be necessary.

 5. Replace damaged goods